What is Zeebe?

 - Read about Zeebe’s core technical concepts: The “Overview” section of the Zeebe docs walks through some of the key ideas and concepts behind Zeebe.

-- Install Zeebe: The installation guide shows you where to find the latest distribution of Zeebe and walks you through a successful installation.
+- Install Zeebe: The installation guide shows you where to find the latest distribution of Zeebe and how to run Zeebe on Docker, then walks you through a successful installation.

-- Ask a question in the forum: The Community page on the Zeebe website includes links to the Zeebe forum and our public Slack channel, both of which can be used to get in touch with the Zeebe engineering team.
-We’re here to help.
+- Ask a question in the forum: The Get Help & Get Involved page in the Zeebe docs includes links to the Zeebe forum and our public Slack channel, both of which can be used to get in touch with the Zeebe engineering team.
+We’re eager to hear questions and feedback.